 Is your usual response to back pain to take it easy and rest?
 Using hot packs, ice, or topical creams certainly helps the body relax.
 This has its benefits.
 However, excessive rest is not best for managing your back pain.

-The key is balance.¬† Don‚Äôt overdo it while you are experiencing pain.
-But equally important is to keep your body moving.¬† This gives your body the best chance of healing physically, mentally, and emotionally.¬† Lumbar stabilization exercises are one of your best options you have to overcome your back pain.
+The key is balance.
+Don’t overdo it while you are experiencing pain.
+But equally important is to keep your body moving.
+This gives you the best chance of healing physically, mentally, and emotionally.
+Spine stabilization exercises are one of the best options you have to overcome your back pain.

-What are Lumbar Stabilization Exercises?
+What are Stabilization Exercises?

 Poor function and weakness of these muscles are also present in people with a new onset of back pain.
 This can begin within a few days of experiencing pain.

 Stabilization exercises retrain these key muscles.
 More importantly, stabilization exercises retrain how you move.
 This involves both your muscles and brain.
 As confidence in your ability to move without harming yourself improves, your body returns to its normal physical, mental, and emotional state.

 Research Proves Lumbar Stabilization Exercises Help

-Compared to no or minimal treatment, these exercises are effective at reducing pain and disability in the short and long-term. ¬†Stabilization exercises are also more effective than exercise combined with electrical stimulation or other modalities like hot or cold therapy.
+Compared to no or minimal treatment, these exercises are effective at reducing pain and disability in the short and long term.
+Stabilization exercises are also more effective than exercise combined with electrical stimulation or other modalities like hot or cold therapy.
 When compared to other types of exercise programs and manual physical therapy, the benefits are similar.